jwinarske/rkboot/README.rst

   - from SD.
 This is described in _`Booting from SD`
   - from eMMC.
 This is described in _`Booting from eMMC`

+- providing entropy to the kernel (KASLR and RNG seeds) via the DTB

 What is intended to work by 1.0, but not implemented yet:

 - Use of the correct DRAM size in later stages.
 Currently everything after DRAM init proper assumes 4 GB of DRAM, which should work on the PBP and 4 GB RockPro64.